 New Castle Presbytery and the Association have felt called to work together formally.
-In March 2018, we strengthened our relationship by renewing a Covenant for an additional three years.
+In March 2018, we strengthened our relationship by renewing this Covenant for an additional three years.

 The Presbyterian Connection

 Presbyterians have been working in Guatemala since 1882.
 One missionary couple, in particular, is close to our hearts.
 Dudley and Dorothy Peck were Presbyterian missionaries who worked with the Mam people from 1922 to 1970.

 In addition to planting churches, starting schools, and building a health clinic with other Americans, they were tasked with identifying leaders in the Mam community.
 Nearly 50 years ago, an American nurse working in the clinic “discovered” Rosario, the coordinator of the Association of Mam Christian Women for Development, and saw a light in her.
-Dudley and Dorothy Peck’s bond with Rosario has lasted for generations, with their daughter Dottie Peck Foster and great niece Cindie Moore still working closely with Rosario and the Association.
+Dudley and Dorothy Peck’s bond with Rosario has lasted for generations, with their daughter Dottie Foster and great niece Cindie Moore still working closely with Rosario and the Association.